Facebook Album Refresh button

 2. Maybe my description was not clear enough.
 Of course, I do not upload AdobeRGB images to facebook, I let darktable convert them to sRGB before uploading.
 But the problem is that an sRGB image exported by darktable and uploaded to facebook looks different compared to the same image viewed by the same browser directly (or uploaded to any other site) - on facebook it's significantly less saturated.
 I'm not quite sure yet, what's the reason of this difference.
 I'll do some more testing here.
 The most strange thing is that if I open the image in GIMP and save it before uploading to facebook, it looks the same as viewed directly.
 Also, if I strip EXIF tags my imagemagick before uploading, no desaturation occur.

-#3 Updated by Pascal de Bruijn almost 7 years ago
+#3 Updated by Pascal de Bruijn about 7 years ago

 - Subject changed from Facebook upload problems to Facebook HQ upload